ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 - Use `ssh-copy-id` (or something that does the equivalent) to get the public key (`id_rsa.pub`) of the Ansible user on each Ansible control machine in the SSH `authorized_users` file for the Ansible user on each managed node.
 - Set up the Ansible `hosts` (in `/etc/ansible` by default) file to defined the managed nodes.

-*NOTE:* Use fully qualified domain names (FQDN) for the hosts when using the `ssh-copy-id` command or whatever you use to get the Ansible user's SSH key spread around to the managed nodes.
+*NOTE:* Use fully qualified domain names (FQDN) or the IP address for the hosts when using the `ssh-copy-id` command or whatever you use to get the Ansible user's SSH key spread around to the managed nodes.
 If you use the short host name, you will likely get *The authenticity of host 'myhost.mysite.com (xxx.xxx.x.xx)' can't be established.* errors when you try something even as simple as an Ansible ping.
 Check the SSH `known_hosts` file for the Ansible user on the Ansible control machine to confirm that that the FQDN, and the IP address is listed with the host key if you are not sure about what will be recognized.

 *NOTE:* A simple way to provide the Ansible user with passwordless sudo privileges to run any command is to add the Ansible user to the wheel group.
 For RHEL the command, `usermod -a -G wheel <ansible_user>` will add the `<ansible_user>` to the wheel group.
 You will likely need to edit the `/etc/sudoers` file (using `visudo`) to comment out the default `wheel` entry and uncomment the `NOPASSWD` `wheel` entry.
 See sample below:
 ```